Accountability Dashboard

 Advisory Group Meeting Engagement

 Live attendance is from those who attended the meeting live, during its scheduled time.
 YouTube views are those who viewed the meeting from YouTube either during the presentation or at a later time/date.
-These numbers are reflective of the advisory group meetings from April - June 2024.
+These numbers are reflective of the advisory group meetings from October to December 2024.

 Group | Live Attendance | YouTube Views |